-This option is recommended for victims of sexual assault who desire medical treatment, counseling and an official investigation of the crime.
+This option is recommended for victims of sexual assault who desire an official investigation and command notification in addition to healthcare, victim advocacy and legal services.
 When selecting Unrestricted Reporting, you should use current reporting channels, e.g.:

-Upon notification of a reported sexual assault, the SARC will immediately assign a VA.
-At the victim's discretion or request, the health care personnel shall conduct a sexual assault forensic examination (SAFE), which may include the collection of evidence.
+Upon notification of a reported sexual assault, the SARC will immediately assign a SAPR VA and inform the victim of their right to speak to a Special Victims' Counsel / Victims' Legal Counsel (SVC / VLC).
+At the victim's discretion or request, the healthcare personnel shall conduct a sexual assault forensic examination (SAFE), which may include the collection of evidence.
 Details regarding the incident will be limited to only those personnel who have a legitimate need to know.

 Unrestricted Reporting Example

-- Service Member Smith arrives at the base medical emergency room and reports she has been sexually assaulted.
-Health care personnel immediately notify the Sexual Assault Response Coordinator (SARC) and begin administration of any emergency medical treatment as appropriate.
+- Service Member Smith arrives at the base medical emergency room and reports he has been sexually assaulted.
+Healthcare personnel immediately notify the Sexual Assault Response Coordinator (SARC) and begin administration of any emergency healthcare (medical and mental health) treatment.

-- The SARC assigns a Victim Advocate (VA) to assist Service Member Smith.
-The VA meets Service Member Smith at the hospital, explains the Unrestricted and Restricted Reporting options and processes associated with each to include applicable pros and cons.
+- The SARC assigns a SAPR Victim Advocate (SAPR VA) to assist Service Member Smith.
+The SAPR VA meets Service Member Smith at the hospital, explains the Unrestricted and Restricted Reporting options and processes associated with each to include applicable pros and cons.

 - Service Member Smith elects the Unrestricted Reporting option.

-- The VA immediately notifies the appropriate Criminal Investigative Service and the victim's unit commander.
+- The SAPR VA immediately notifies the appropriate Military Criminal Investigative Office (MCIO) investigator for the Service and the victim's unit commander.

-- Criminal investigators arrive and begin the investigation.
+- MCIO investigators arrive and begin the investigation.

-- Service Member Smith is asked if she would like a SAFE, and she agrees.
+- Service Member Smith is asked if he would like a SAFE, and he agrees.

-- Forensic evidence of the assault is collected by health care personnel, and at its conclusion, criminal investigators take chain of custody.
+- Forensic evidence of the assault is collected by healthcare personnel, and at its conclusion, MCIO investigators take chain of custody.

-- The health care personnel determine and schedule needed follow-up medical treatment.
+- The healthcare personnel determines and schedules needed or victim-requested follow-up medical or mental health treatment.

-- The VA advises the SARC that Service Member Smith has elected the Unrestricted Reporting option.
+- The SAPR VA advises the SARC that Service Member Smith has elected the Unrestricted Reporting option.

 - The SARC maintains information regarding the number of sexual assaults for both Unrestricted and Restricted Reports.
-Restricted Report numbers will be included in the annual report.
-The SARC will also capture trends and perform trend analysis.
+Restricted Report numbers will be included in the DoD SAPR annual report.

-- The VA maintains communications and contact with the victim as needed for continued victim support.
+- The SAPR VA maintains communications and contact with the victim as needed for continued victim support.

 Considerations When Electing an Unrestricted Reporting Decision

-- Victims feel a sense of closure or healing (which aids recovery)
+- Victims feel a sense of closure or healing which can aid recovery.

-- Ability for Military to potentially hold the offender accountable
+- Ability for Military to hold the offender appropriately accountable.